Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

 The Verb Ricordare (to Remember) in Context

-Daniela has talked about the fact that ricordare (to remember) takes the preposition di.
-In a recent episode of Stai lontana da me, there is a scene where the verb ricordare appears a number of times.
+In a classroom lesson, Daniela talks about the fact that the verb ricordare (to remember) takes the preposition di.
+In an episode of Stai lontana da me, there is a scene where the verb ricordare appears a number of times.
 Let’s take a closer look.

-In the following example, Simona is using ricordare reflexively: ricordarsi (to remember), but very generally, in that there is no direct object at all.
+In the following example, Simona is using the verb ricordare reflexively: ricordarsi (to remember).
+But she is using it generally, in that there is no direct object at all.
 She’s just saying, “You don’t remember, do you?”

 BANNER PLACEHOLDER